sknudsen/vis2021cph/healthcare-data-workshop.md

 ## 9.30-10.30: Welcome and introduction by participants

-In the first part of the workshop, participants briefly introduce themselves, their work in relation to XAI and data visualization, and their motivation for participating in the workshop (up to three minutes per participant) .
+In the first part of the workshop, participants briefly introduce themselves, their work in relation to healthcare data and visual representations, and their motivation for participating in the workshop (up to three minutes per participant) .

 Slides are optional, but need to be shared with the organisers as pdf 24 hours prior to the workshop (contact information below).